John Eaton (politician): Petticoat affair

 On June 17, the day before Eaton formally resigned, a text appeared in the Telegraph stating that it had been "proved" that the families of Ingham, Branch, and Attorney General John M. Berrien had refused to associate with Mr. Eaton.
 Eaton wrote to all three men demanding that they answer for the article.
 Ingham sent back a contemptuous letter stating that, while he was not the source for the article, the information was still true.
 On June 18, Eaton challenged Ingham to a duel through his second, his brother-in-law Dr. Philip G. Randolph, who visited Ingham twice and threatened him the second time with personal harm if he did not comply with Eaton's demands.
 Randolph was dismissed, and the next morning Ingham sent a note to Eaton discourteously declining the invitation.
 It described Eaton's situation as one of "pity and contempt."
 Eaton wrote a letter back to Ingham accusing him of cowardice.
 Ingham was then informed that Eaton, Randolph, and others were looking to assault him.
 He gathered together his own bodyguard, and was not immediately molested.
 However, he reported that for the next two nights Eaton and his men continued to lurk about his dwelling and threaten him.
 He then left the city, and returned safely to his home.
 Ingham communicated to Jackson his version of what took place, and Jackson then asked Eaton to answer for the charge.
 Eaton admitted that he "passed by" the place where Ingham had been staying, "but at no point attempted to enter...or besiege it."

 In 1832, Jackson nominated Van Buren to be Minister to England.
 Calhoun killed the nomination with a tie-breaking vote against it, claiming his act would "...kill him, sir, kill dead.
 He will never kick, sir, never kick."
 However, Calhoun only made Van Buren seem the victim of petty politics, which were rooted largely in the Eaton controversy.
 Van Buren was nominated for vice president, and was elected as Jackson's running mate when Jackson won a second term in 1832.
 The affair had a hand in the replacement of the Telegraph as the main propaganda instrument for the administration.
 Jackson enlisted the help of longtime supporter Francis Preston Blair, who in November 1830 established a newspaper known as The Washington Globe, which from then on served as the mouthpiece of the Democratic Party.
-It also contributed to the creation of the Kitchen Cabinet.
+It also contributed to the creation of the Kitchen Cabinet, a network of informal advisors and aides to Jackson, in contrast to the official cabinet.